Medically reviewed by Drugs.com. Last updated on Dec 1, 2020.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

-- Patients who take Lamictal (lamotrigine tablets) may be at a greater risk of having thoughts or actions of suicide.
-The risk may be greater in people who have had these thoughts or actions in the past.
-Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
-Call the doctor right away if any thoughts or actions of suicide occur.
+- Like other drugs that may be used for seizures, Lamictal (lamotrigine tablets) may rarely raise the risk of suicidal thoughts or actions.
+The risk may be higher in people who have had suicidal thoughts or actions in the past.
+Call the doctor right away about any new or worse signs like depression; feeling nervous, restless, or grouchy; panic attacks; or other changes in mood or behavior.
+Call the doctor right away if any suicidal thoughts or actions occur.

 - Use with care in children.
 Talk with the doctor.